-In 2010, CESTC announced the establishment of Purechem, its chemical blending division which will manufactures and sells both drilling fluid products and production chemicals.
+In 2010, CESTC announced the establishment of Purechem, its chemical blending division which manufactures and sells both drilling fluid products to CESTC, and stimulation and production chemicals to third party operators.
+Purechem commenced operations in Q1 2011.
 Purechem is a complimentary business to both CESTC's drilling fluids business and EQUAL's production hauling businesses in Canada.